The Rise of the Fake Influencer: How to Spot Them & What to Look Out For

 Social media influencers know that brands spot check their profiles to see how much engagement they are getting on their posts.
 Therefore, some will go through their past posts and simply delete the ones that received less than stellar views or likes.
 By doing so, they can make their timelines appear more consistent than they actually are.

-Marketers and influencers alike know that hashtags are a great way to drive more engagement for social media posts.
+Marketers and content creators alike know that hashtags are a great way to drive higher influencer engagement rates for social media posts.
 One common spam tactic is to "spam" hashtags, meaning attaching dozens of popular (and sometimes only tangentially related) hashtags to posts in order to gain more likes.
 While attaching hashtags to content is not in and of itself spammy, using too many hashtags, and using those that are not directly related to your post starts to look like spam at a certain point.

 One tip, some influencers know that marketers are on the look out for this tactic, and are adapting by burying their hashtags in comments, so look in the comments section too.